A Conversation with Dennis Moseley-Williams

 DM-W: This is tricky.
 We hide in goods and services.
 But we have to let people into the “why” of what we do.
 For some people, they get happy when they say, “I want to sit people down and help them.”
 Others don’t want to be vulnerable.

 Everyone wants to do work that matters.
-They want to contribute to people’s lives that goes beyond goods and services.
+They want to contribute to people’s lives [in a way] that goes beyond goods and services.
 They want to do more.
-That’s why the sponsor Little League baseball teams; it’s not all about insurance.
+That’s why they sponsor Little League baseball teams.
+It’s not all about insurance.

 The challenge for all of us is that it’s not about goods and services.
 It’s about the experience.”